-This list includes 26 of Haruki Murakami’s short stories and essays published in The New Yorker dating all the way back to 1990.
+This list includes more than 26 of Haruki Murakami’s short stories, essays, and interviews published in The New Yorker and other online publications that date all the way back to 1990.
 There are hundreds of pages of reading here to satisfy readers of the English translation while we wait for his new collection of short stories due out in April, Men Without Women.
 And in case you haven’t heard, a new novel is set to release in Japan in January.

 - Samsa in Love